113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 :   The description of the zone.

 --addresses (string)
 :   The list of addresses in the zone.
 Only addresses of type `ipAddress`, `ipRange`, and `subnet` are allowed in a comma delimited format.
+IPv4 and IPv6 are supported.

 --excluded (string)
 :   The list of excluded addresses in the zone.
 Only addresses of type `ipAddress`, `ipRange`, and `subnet` are allowed in a comma delimited format.